Dumpster diving, okay doesn’t sound too fancy BUT.

-After my coming back to Europe, I had a privilege to stay with my friends in Germany, Giessen.
-This was my first step, back in European lifestyle.
+After my coming back to Europe, I had the privilege to stay with my friends in Germany, Giessen.
+This was my first step, back in the European lifestyle.
 I had a pleasure to get to know a bit more about this funky sounding concept of Dumpster diving.

 WHAT is it? and Is this something for me?

 You might think, what a hell is Dumpster diving are you wearing a divers suit and flaps?
 No not really although some gloves could come in handy.
 I have to say sounds scary, but this is actually a pretty relevant concept, especially nowadays when we throw away sooo much FOOD.
 It simply goes to waste.
 All those products that are out of date or look a bit shabby, are removed and dumped.
 That’s when the diving comes in hand.
 There are spots in Germany and surely in Amsterdam, NL where people are coming to get those products for free and just used them in their kitchen.
 It is a very resourceful, sustainable approach of using things that just by some general principle are “not good” which isn’t true, and it is also totally free!

 I have seen some food that we were able to fish out, very delicious products damn good potatoes, asparagus that was only tiny bit starting to deteriorate, veggies, and many more items very good for you and absolutely safe to eat.
 The concept is not super new but brilliant.
 We should finally start questioning things and rules that are happening around us!
 Making us live, behave, and function in certain ways but why?